General Information and Requirements

 The following materials must be received by January 15:

 - 1. Completed online application with nonrefundable application fee of $50 (U.S.).
-This fee must be submitted with the application and cannot be waived.
+This fee must be submitted with the application and cannot be waived, unless the applicant has also applied separately to Yale Divinity School; in this case, the ISM will waive the application fee so that the applicant will pay only one fee (to YDS).

 - 2. Official transcripts from each college or university attended, each in a sealed envelope, from the registrar or designated school records official.